 Method two: Accrual per pay period

-Another common method employers use is calculating PTO based on pay periods.
+Another common method is calculating PTO based on pay periods.

-If Fred receives 80 hours of PTO annually — and the company operates on a biweekly pay schedule — let’s find out what he would earn.
+If Fred receives 80 hours of PTO annually and the company operates on a bi-weekly pay schedule, here’s what he’d earn.

 Total hours of PTO

-The first step is to determine the annual PTO hours — we’ll use the same 80 hours from our first example as the total annual PTO allocation.
+Start with the annual PTO hours.
+We’ll use the same 80 hours from our first example.

 Total pay periods

-Next, we’ll figure out the number of pay periods.
-Since we’re using a biweekly pay schedule in this example, this ends up being a total of 26 pay periods per year.
+Next, figure out the number of pay periods.
+A bi-weekly pay schedule works out to 26 pay periods per year.

-Presto!
-Using this rate, Fred would accrue approximately 3.08 hours of PTO during each biweekly pay period.
+Fred accrues approximately 3.08 hours of PTO during each bi-weekly pay period.
 Annually, this adds up to the full 80 hours of PTO:

-And if Fred is curious about his monthly accrual?
-He can multiply the biweekly accrual by 2.167 (or the average number of biweekly periods in a month):
+To find Fred’s monthly accrual, multiply the bi-weekly accrual by 2.167, the average number of bi-weekly periods in a month:

-So, Fred is earning almost seven hours of time off per month.
+Fred earns almost seven hours of paid time off per month.

 Method three: Hourly accrual method

-PTO can be calculated based on the total number of hours an employee worked.
-This can come in handy for part-time employees, or those with varying schedules.
+You can also calculate PTO based on the total number of hours an employee worked.
+This method works well for part-time employees or those with varying schedules.

-The first thing you’ll need to do is establish how much PTO an employee earns per hour that they work.
-This is typically expressed as a decimal.
-For example, let’s say Jenny earns one hour of PTO for every 40 hours she works.
-The accrual rate would be as follows:
+First, establish how much PTO an employee earns per hour worked.
+You usually express this as a decimal.
+For example, say Jenny earns one hour of PTO for every 40 hours she works:

-What next?
-To determine how much PTO Jenny has earned, we’ll multiply her total hours worked by the accrual rate, or:
+To determine how much PTO Jenny earned, multiply her total hours worked by the accrual rate:

-- PTO earned = hours worked (times) x accrual rate
+- PTO earned = hours worked x accrual rate

-Let’s see how the calculations work out with an example.
 During Jenny’s first week at her new job, she worked 30 hours.
-However, once she got more training under her belt the following week, she worked 35 hours.
+The following week, she worked 35 hours.

 Week one:

-This method helps to ensure that PTO is accrued proportionally to the hours worked.
-There are likely other ways to structure accruals, but these are some of the more common ones.
+This method ensures PTO accrues proportionally to hours worked.
+There are other ways to structure accruals, but these are some of the most common ones.

 Do employers have to pay PTO when employees leave?

-Though there is no federal law in place that makes this mandatory, be sure to check the PTO payout laws where you do business.
-For example, states such as Illinois, Kentucky, and New York have rules for employers to understand and follow.
-On the other hand, states such as Alabama, Florida, and Utah are without regulations on the books.
+There’s no federal law requiring mandatory vacation time, but check the PTO payout laws where you do business.
+States like Illinois, Kentucky, and New York have rules employers need to follow, while states like Alabama, Florida, and Utah have no PTO regulations on the books.

 Put PTO into your plans